Is Flaxseed Wholegrain?

 Fats

-Polyunsaturated fats come in two forms, omega-3, and omega-6 fatty acids.
-One tablespoon of flaxseed contains 230 milligrams of omega-3 and 606 milligrams of omega-6 fatty acids, making flaxseed an excellent plant-based source of essential fatty acids.
+There are two kinds of polyunsaturated fats: omega-3 fatty acids and omega-6 fatty acids.
+One tablespoon of flaxseed has 230 milligrams of omega-3 fatty acids and 606 milligrams of omega-6 fatty acids.
+This makes a great source of important fatty acids that come from plants.

 The amount of monounsaturated fat is minimal, barely one gram – about 0.4 grams of monounsaturated fats in one serving of flaxseed.